pabvald/uva-faqs/README.md

 ### Execution
-The [main.py](./main.py)  file fetches the HTML pages, extracts the question and answer pairs and stores them in the format specified in CSV and JSON.
-This repository already contains the HTML data, as well as the question and answer pairs extracted in CSV and JSON terms results of the execution of [main.py](./main.py).
+The [main.py](./main.py)  file fetches the HTML pages, extracts the question-answer pairs and stores them in the format specified in CSV and JSON.
+This repository already contains the HTML data, as well as the question-answer pairs extracted in CSV and JSON terms results of the execution of [main.py](./main.py).

 If you want to run the [main.py](./main.py) file to re-extract the question-answer pairs, install the requirements and run in console the command
 ```